d-tysh/kanban-board/README.md

 # Kanban Board
 This project aims to implement a GitHub repository issues viewer as a kanban board, allowing users to manage issues efficiently.
 Users can input a GitHub repository URL, load the repository's issues, and then organize them into columns representing different stages of completion.

+You can see the working project at the link [D-TYSH.GITHUB.IO/KANBAN-BOARD](https://d-tysh.github.io/kanban-board/).

 ## Requirements
 1. User should enter repo URL in the input on top of the page and press "Load".
 For example: `https://github.com/facebook/react`.
 2. App loads issues for the repo using Github API.